-The department began tracking and recording data in this fashion in 2008; previous data was not compatible when the Bureau of Labor Statistics classification codes changed.
-The national averages for each calendar year are not available until all data is compiled and released.
-Data from 2011 was not released until the end of October of 2012.
+The department began tracking and recording data in this fashion in 2008; previous data was not compatible when the Bureau of Labor Statistics' classification codes changed.
+The national averages for each Calendar year are not available until all data is compiled and released.
+Data from 2012 was not released until the end of November of 2013.

-The challenges for this department include the inhospitable weather and terrain that employees work in with some employees working alone in more isolated remote areas.
-Other challenges include the diversity of jobs within the department i.e. maintenance and operations, construction, aviation, and marine operations where each has their own set of work practices.
+The challenges for this department continue to include the inhospitable weather and terrain that employees work in with some employees working alone in more isolated areas.
+Other challenges include lower wages than the private sector which makes hiring qualified employees difficult, the diversity of jobs within the department i.e. maintenance and operations, construction, aviation, and skilled tradesman where each has their own set of work practices.
 Each of the above mentioned operations are measured nationally under separate North American Index Coding System (NAICS) criteria because of the differences in operations and work practices.
-It is also important to note that all aspects of safety and health are managed and monitored to reduce risk to lower our incidence rate.
+It is also important to note that all aspects of safety and health are managed and monitored to reduce risk to lower our Incidence Rate.

 To achieve the desired results all employees need to be trained and monitored to ensure this goal is met.
-Currently the department has three actual safety professionals: one in Northern Region, one as the state-wide Program Coordinator for Safety and Health, and one in the Alaska Marine Highway System.
-The safety professional positions are important to ensure that hazards are identified, training and facility inspections occur, and that advice and consultation are provided to all employees to help mitigate/abate hazards, thus reducing injuries and illnesses.
+Currently the department has one full time safety professional in Northern Region.
+The safety professional position is important and ensures that hazards are identified, training and facility inspections occur, and that advice and consultation are provided to all employees to help mitigate/abate hazards, thus reducing injuries and illnesses.